anthonycoffey/JavaScript30_Clock02/README.md

-# Vue-NativeScript Clock
+# Vue-NativeScript Useless Clock

-> A simple clock built with Vue-NativeScript, bootstrapped with Vue CLI.
+> A useless clock built with Vue-NativeScript, bootstrapped with Vue CLI.

 For this project, I used JavaScript Date() methods with Vue's reactivity system to display the current time down to the second.